nickeubank/ds4humans/_build/html/_sources/landing_page.md

 In other words, **take the readings for this course just as seriously as the exercises.** There is as much learning to be done by thinking deeply about the readings as there is to be gained from doing the exercises, a fact that is also reflected in how the course is graded (individual or two-person exercises make up 20% of your grade, while reading comprehension quizzes and the midterm count for 20% each).

+### Big Ideas

+This course is organized around three big ideas:

+1. **Data science is about solving problems.** All too often, data scientists get lost in the technical details of models and lose sight of the bigger picture.
+Data science is not about maximizing accuracy or AUC scores — it's about using data and quantitative methods to solve problems, and at the end of the day the only "metric" that matters is whether your work has solved the problem you set out to address.
+2. **Data scientists solve problems by answering questions, and the question you are asking determines what tool is appropriate.** At their core, all data science tools are tools for answering questions, whether you realize it or not.
+Learning to recognize how data scientists use questions to solve problems — and exactly what questions are being answered by the tools you use every day — is key to navigating the ambiguity of real-world problem solving.
+3. **Reasoning rigorously about uncertainty and errors is what differentiates good data scientists from great data scientists.** Data science isn't just about minimizing classification errors and uncertainty — it's also about deciding how unavoidable errors should be distributed, and how to weigh the risks and trade-offs inherent in probabilistic decision-making rigorously and in a manner that takes into account the problem you are trying to solve.

 ### Pre-Requisites for Non-MIDS Students

 This course is primarily designed for students in the Duke Masters in Interdisciplinary Data Science (MIDS) program, but students from other programs are more than welcome if they have the appropriate pre-requisite training.
 Data Science is a fundamentally interdisciplinary field, so the more perspectives we have represented in the classroom the better!